 Over the past three decades, Anne's friends and clients have often asked to accompany her to Africa to see with their own eyes, the beauty and drama Anne represents in her art.
-In 2011, we guided another group of Anne's friends and animal enthusiasts across the southern regions of Africa.
+As in previous years, In 2011, we guided a small group of Anne's friends and animal enthusiasts across the southern regions of Africa.
 It was an incredible adventure as we shared Africa with our new friends.

 That safari was simply awesome and we're looking forward to our next adventure this November .
 Last trip, our team got to visit all the high points of Capetown and the Cape wine country, follow the Kalahari Bushmen while hunting and share dinner with them in the desert.
 We watched lions, leopards and wild dogs feeding from a few feet away.We did an elephant back safari, fished the Zambezi, watched Elephants ,Giraffes, Rhinos and Cheetahs feeding and hunting for prey.
 We felt the spray of Victoria Falls and petted baby Cheetahs.We drank African wines, ate wonderful dinners under the starry African sky and sipped drinks watching the sun set over the Zambezi River.
 We made new friends and left with enough memories to last a lifetime!
 You can see the photos and journal entries from 2011 in the "Journal" section.

 We are excited about returning to Africa this November.
-Although our groups are very small and quite unique, we couldn't believe the 2013 safari was full only 2 weeks after we posted the safari's itinerary and our 2014 Safari filled within a week of accepting deposits .
+Although our groups are very small and our itinerary quite unique, we couldn't believe the 2013 safari was full only 2 weeks after we posted the safari's itinerary and our 2014 Safari filled within a week of accepting deposits .
 We already have several places filled on our 2015 Safari.

-Our 2014 African Expedition will encompass many of the sights and adventures the word "AFRICA" conjures in the minds of every world traveler.
+Our 2015 African Expedition will encompass many of the sights and adventures the word "AFRICA" conjures in the minds of every world traveler.
 We will visit five countries and four of Africas most beautiful and diverse habitats.
-Anne has used her established contacts and friendships to mount an expedition that leaves the typical tourist routes and opens doors closed to most travelers.
+Anne and Jim have used their established contacts and friendships to mount an expedition that leaves the typical tourist routes and opens doors closed to most travelers.
 To experience as much of Africa as possible in a short 15 days ,instead of rough road transfers, we will use chartered aircraft to fly from location to location in Botswana and Zimbabwe.
-We even charter planes with extra capacity for a full 44 lbs of luggage per person instead of the usual 20 lb. allowance on most safaris.
+We even charter planes with extra capacity to allow a full 44 lbs of luggage per person instead of the usual 20 lb. allowance on most safaris.
 We will cover over 2500 miles and fit in as much of Africa as possible in 15 days.

 Of course, we must see the view from the top of table Mountain overlooking false Bay and Cape Town harbor.
 You'll have the opportunity to take a sunset cruise or visit the Two Oceans Aquarium or spend some time shopping at the Victoria and Albert craft market.